Salkantay Trail: Towards Machu Picchu

 For those who want to relax a little after all the hard work undertaken to complete the entire route to Machu Picchu, it is possible to visit the Cocalmayo Hot Springs, located a few kilometers from the old historic sanctuary, in a district called Santa Teresa.

-Thermal baths are important for the process of faster muscle recovery, both because of the heat of their waters, which have temperatures that can reach between 30ºC and 44ºC, and because of the concentration of minerals in their composition, which helps in the healing process.
-Believe it or not, even among the cold of the Andean highlands are the best hot springs you’ve ever seen!
+Also, thanks to the concentration of minerals in their composition, which helps in the healing process.
+Believe it or not, even in the cold of the Andean highlands are the best hot springs you’ve ever seen!

-Embarking on an adventure to Machu Picchu through the Andes is an exciting prospect, but choosing between the Salkantay Trail and the Inca Trail can be challenging.
 Each route offers a unique experience based on duration, altitude, visitor limitations, and other factors.
 The Salkantay Trail requires more preparation, lasting five days and reaching an altitude of 4,600 meters over 74 kilometers.

-In contrast, the Inca Trail varies from two to four days, reaching a most elevation of 4,200 meters and covering 42 kilometers.
-Both trails are best hiked from July to September for optimal weather.
+Both trails are perfect from July to September for optimal weather.
 Notably, the Inca Trail is closed in February for maintenance and has a daily limit of 500 visitors, necessitating reservations.
 The Salkantay Trail, however, has no such restrictions.

 If you have any questions, do not hesitate to contact the Viagens Machu Picchu team to plan and execute together a travel itinerary tailored to you and your interests.
-Also, discover our packages to Machu Picchu and discover other incredible destinations during your trip through Peru.

 Viagens Machu Picchu, journeys that inspire, moments that last.